alex8399/doodle-jump/README.md

 # Computer game Doodle Jump
-The plot repeats the popular mobile game Doodle Jump: Doodle jumps and aims to reach the highest point.
-The project was developed on Java.
-Swing Framework was used for graphics.
+The plot mirrors the popular mobile game Doodle Jump: Doodle jumps and aims to reach the highest point.
+The project was developed in Java, using the Swing Framework for graphics.

 ## Game features
 * The Doodle jumps from one platform to another platform.